 Section 2 of this guide describes the Whanganui town centre context, outlining important building design elements of existing heritage buildings.
-Sections 3-9 contain the guidelines themselves.
+Sections 3-69 contain the guidelines themselves.

 Some of the guidelines are noted as 'encouraged'.
-A resource consent application will not be required to meet or be assessed against these "encouraged guidelines" as they not considered critical design requirements, however, they are elements which are considered desirable.
+These guidelines are A resource consent application will not be required to meet or be assessed against these "encouraged guidelines" as they not considered critical design requirements, however, they are elements which but are considered desirable.
 Where an application meets these criteria this can be acknowledged in the application.